-But where in Yosemite?
+But where are the best places to propose in Yosemite?
 There are so many beautiful places to choose from.
 It would be impossible to list all the options, but here are a few highlights to consider.

-Taft Point has become one of the most popular spots in Yosemite for wedding and engagement photography in the last few years.
+Taft Point has become one of the best places to propose in California and is certainly one of the most popular spots in Yosemite for wedding and engagement photography in the last few years.
 Only a 2.2 mile (3.5 km) round-trip hike from Glacier Point Road, Taft Point boasts stunning overlooks of Yosemite Valley including El Capitan from atop striking cliffs.
 Photographers love this location especially at sunset when the warm evening sun bathes couples in a flattering and dramatic light.

 It would be worth it to get a picture together on the dramatic granite outcrop overlooking Yosemite Valley anyway.
 Just be aware of the edge.
 You don’t want anyone backing off it in their excitement.